fac31/john-fahan-discord-bot/README.md

 > **Hi Sierra,** + Question - This will allow you to ask a question to Sunshine Sierra as the bot will is linked to ChatGPT.

-> **Chatbot Personality** - Sunshine Sierra is a supportive and encouraging bot, after every message it will also include a supportive quote.
-Ask questions about your feelings and Sunshine Sierra will revert with a helpful quote to suit the moment
+> **Chatbot Personality** - Sunshine Sierra is a supportive and encouraging bot, after every message it will also include a supportive quote

+> **Chatbot Interaction** - Ask questions about your feelings and Sunshine Sierra will revert with a helpful quote to suit the moment

 ## Contact